klaryon/klaryon/README.md

 - 👩‍💻 I'm a Frontend Developer and a Project Architect.
 - 🏗️ Building in-between both digital and built environments.
-- 🔥 Intense Curious mind.
+- 🔥 Intense curious mind.
 Continuously learning, seeking patterns and connecting dots.
 - 🔭 Currently working on improving my programming skills!!
 - :octocat: I’m looking forward to learn from all amazing minds 🧠 in the tech world 🌍!